laninsky/GBS_SNP_filter/README.md

 ```

 ## To run GBS_SNP_filter
 Make sure GBS_SNP_filter.sh; GBS_SNP_filter_HWE.R; GBS_SNP_filter_rsq.R; GBS_SNP_filter_chrom_modifier.R, your input vcf file, your popmap.txt, and your GBS_SNP_filter.txt files are located in your working directory.
-Also make sure you have previously installed the R packages dplyr, readr, tibble and stringr, and have R, vcftools, and PLINK in your path.
+Also make sure you have previously installed the R packages dplyr, readr, tibble and stringr, and have R, vcftools, and PLINK in your path (but not in the directory you are running GBS_SNP_filter.sh in, or it will be deleted).
 Then on the terminal:
 ```
 bash GBS_SNP_filter.sh
 ```